About Us Contact Shop

 Make sure to write down the pieces you want to add to your capsule wardrobe before shopping.

-It’s important to be strategic before you go shopping.
+It’s important to be strategic so that you can shop more intentionally.

 You don’t want to spend hours at different shops hoping to get exactly what you want.

-You want to go in there with a plan so that you don’t waste your time, plus you don’t buy anything you don’t need.
+You want to go in there with a plan so that you don’t waste your time, and you don’t wanna make any impulse purchases.

 4. If They Don’t Have What You Want, Don’t Buy